Home » Capabilities » Forming & Stamping

 Pleating – We can pleat wire mesh to different sizes (pleating is a type of fold formed through doubling the mesh back upon itself and securing it in place).
 This process allows for greater surface area and volume in a smaller area.

 Cylindrical production – we manufacture many different types of cylinders most often used as a support media for a filtration assembly.
-Perforated cylinders, mesh cylinders or custom sheet metal blanked cylinders, our production engineers determine the most efficient method of production.
+Perforated cylinders, mesh cylinders, or custom sheet metal blanked cylinders, our production engineers determine the most efficient method of production.

-Our complete tool and die shop offers unique advantages over many other manufacturers.
-Not only are we able to react quickly with prototyping and first article submissions, but for production, we are also able to rapidly service, re-build, repair and in some cases make minute tweaks to tooling that in other cases may not be done if it involved sending tooling out for repair.
+Our complete tool and die shop offers many unique advantages over many other manufacturers.
+Not only are we able to react quickly with prototyping and first article submissions, but for production, we are also able to rapidly service, re-build, repair, and in some cases make minute tweaks to tooling that in other cases may not be done if it involved sending tooling out for repair.